nhsengland/privfp-experiments/docs/example_experiments/experiment_1.md

 - l-Diversity:  1

 This implies that even with the anonymisation of some of our sensitive values, there still exist specific records that are likely reidentifiable.
 Further to this, the t closeness, which measures the spread of sensitive values in the sensitive value column remains constant as we have not applied any anonymisation steps to it.

+## Future Work

+The are various additional routes of investigation you could go down that we have not covered in this document.

+- **How can we improve the prompt?** Excluding syntax, the prompt for project has not been changed since its initial creation for Llama 2.
+Since then, prompt engineering has almost become it's own field and there are many techniques for optimising your prompt, such as few-shot prompting and chain of thought.
+Could we ensure all the relevant information is included in each clincial note, do we occasionaly want some information to be in strange formats?

+- **Are there better language models we can use?** We have been using the Llama series of LLMs, but could others such as Google's Gemma be a good fit?

+- **How can we improve standarisation in free text?** Are there steps we can take to put entities in free text, such as dates, in consistent forms to improve extraction?
+See our documentation [here](../standardisation-research/standardising_entity_values.md).

+- **How can we improve standarisation after extraction?** We have seen that often the text `NHS Number` is extracted alongside the real NHS number in a clinical note, currently we only use the first extracted entity.
+Are there smarter ways to deal with this?
+See our documentation [here](../standardisation-research/standardising_with_knowledge_graphs.md).

+- **Are there better ways to score our privacy risk?** Is PyCorrectMatch the best option?
+We have some research [here](../pycanon/pycanon_and_privacy_metrics.md).

+- **How effective are traditional privacy risks?** How can we better compare our privacy risk score to traditional metrics?

+- **How does the size of a dataset effect the privacy risk?** Do more clincial notes always result in less identifiable records?

+There are various other experiments you can run, this is only a small sample.